England face searching Ashes questions after India series thriller

-Below let’s look at some of the key issues that emerged from England's rollercoaster contest with India and what they mean for their quest to regain the Ashes “Down Under”.
+Below AFP Sport looks at some of the key issues that emerged from England's rollercoaster contest with India and what they mean for their quest to regain the Ashes 'Down Under'.

 Stokes central to England's hopes